He's a Dragon: Plot

-In the Kievan Rus' of European epics, a local village lived in fear of a terrifying dragon.
+In the Kievan Rus' of European epics, a local village lived in fear of a terrifying Dragon.
 To appease the creature, the villagers performed rituals in which they offered young maidens as sacrifices and sang an ancient song to summon the dragon.
 One year, after the dragon abducted a maiden, her lover, a brave knight, traveled to the dragon's island.
 After he discovered she was already dead, the knight fought and defeated the dragon after a fierce battle.
-The knight became known as the Dragon Slayer.
-The dreaded ritual was transformed into a wedding ceremony.
+The knight became known as the Dragon Slayer and the dreaded ritual was transformed into a wedding ceremony.

 Many years later, the young Princess Miroslava (Maria Poezzhaeva), Mira for short, is betrothed to Igor, the Dragon Slayer's grandson.
 Her father and her sister Yaroslava consider her immature, as she still likes fairy tales and playing with toys.
 Mira is placed on a boat deck in her wedding finery to be sent across the water to her future husband, Igor.
 As the groom to be pulls her boat towards him, his people sing the ancient ritual song.
 The dragon, who was thought to have been dead, captures Mira from the ceremony and takes her to his island.

-Mira is held prisoner in a cave where she meets a young man (Matvey Lykov) who cannot remember his name.
+Mira is held prisoner in a cave where she meets a creature that serves as a sentry for the dragon and a young man (Matvey Lykov) who cannot remember his name.
 Believing he is another prisoner, Mira calls him Arman, but she soon discovers that Arman is the dragon.
 He lives in a human form, but sometimes turns into a dragon against his will.
 As a dragon, Arman is unable to control himself.
 Arman shows Mira around the island and gives her a place to live while waiting for Igor.

 Arman reveals that as a dragon boy, he was allowed to choose whether to stay as a human or become a dragon.
 He chose to remain as a human until the Dragon Slayer killed his father.
 In his grief and rage, he transformed into a dragon, gaining the knowledge of his predecessors, including the maidens sacrificed to them.
 To avoid harming people, Arman lives in isolation on the island.
 Whenever he senses the impending transformation, he goes into the cave, where the dragon form is too big to escape.
 Earlier, when he heard the ritual song, he spontaneously transformed with no time to go into the cave, and abducted Mira following his instincts.